Using Husky with Your Global Git Hooks

 GitHub issue.
 The lone commenter

-in that issue suggested taking a look at a git
+in that issue suggested taking a look at a git configuration option,

 to potentially solve my problem.